UAVGCSTeam/ML/README.md

 # Fire Detection With YOLOV8

-On-drone machine learning for image recognition and object avoidance
+On-drone machine learning for image recognition.